cloudbase/garm/doc/quickstart.md

 sudo mkdir -p /etc/garm
 ```

 Coincidentally, this is also where the docker container [looks for the config](../Dockerfile#L29) when it starts up.
 You can either use `Docker` or you can set up garm directly on your system.
-I'll show you both ways.
+We'll walk you through both options.
 In both cases, we need to first create the config folder and a proper config file.

 ## The config file